 Being found online has become critical to any ecommerce business from a local, national, and global level.
 Regardless of where your target audience lives, they go online to search for information, products and services.
 When it comes to what websites show up in search results, Google controls the landscape for site ranking.

 While Bing, Yahoo and other search engines certainly exist, Google has dominated the industry and has ultimate authority for search engine optimization (SEO).
 “Moving forward, SEO will be one of the first lines of defense against competitors and the most direct way to reach your customers.
 If you aren’t found in search, you don’t exist,” – SEO for Growth.

 For this reason, you can’t separate your website strategy from Google best practices.
-If you want to compete online, you must integrate SEO into the core of your marketing strategy and your website must be built and maintained in adherence to Google’s rules.
+If you want to compete online, you must integrate SEO into the core of your ecommerce marketing strategy and your website and online shop must be built and maintained in adherence to Google’s rules.
 Failure to do so may result in your website dropping in ranking or worse yet, being penalized by Google.

 What’s Important To Google?

 That’s a big question to answer in a single blog post, but we will narrow our focus on some of the most important elements.
 You should note, however, that this is not a comprehensive list.
-Our team here at LimeLight Marketing recently researched the rising trends in website design and SEO in 2021, and with that comes some of the things super important to Google.
+Our team here at LimeLight Marketing recently researched the rising trends in ecommerce website design and SEO in 2021, and with that comes some of the things super important to Google.

 Google Wants To Impress Its Users